1. Key Characteristics

 - Addison’s disease

 - Dilated cardiomyopathy

 Keeping regular veterinary appointments and feeding a quality diet complemented with exercise will keep your dog healthy.

 Scottish Deerhounds can end up in shelters and rescues.
 Start your search with our adoptable dog finder or contact local shelters and rescues in your area.

 If you decide to contact breeders, ensure they are reputable, get to know them and make sure you don’t observe any warning signs indicating your chosen breeder is operating a puppy mill.

-Ask about health clearances; there are tests for many of the common health problems associated with Scottish Deerhounds.
+Ask about health clearances — tests exist for many of the common health problems in Scottish Deerhounds.